tilt-dev/tilt.build/blog/_posts/2021-11-08-new-tutorial.md

 ![Tilt demo, from running tilt demo to spinning up the entire web service](/assets/images/new-tutorial/tilt-demo.gif)

-Do you have an issue onboarding someone to Tilt that we haven’t addressed yet?
+Do you have any onboarding-related issues we haven’t addressed yet?
 Let us know!